BonnieMcLean/BonnieMcLean.github.io/blog/_posts/2024-03-24-BergenFlam.md

 ## Flåm

 Flåm is a very pretty Fjord village.
-Things to check out are:
+We stayed two nights here.

-- The train museum!🚇 Learn how they built the Flåm railway from scratch *by hand!* It took forever digging out the tunnels without dynamite or anything like that, and a lot of people died.
+There's not a whole lot to do, but definitely check out the train museum!
+You can learn how they built the Flåm railway from scratch *by hand!* It took forever digging out the tunnels without dynamite or anything like that, and a lot of people died.
 I felt bad for the horses that had to work on the railway but never got to ride the train ☹️

-- (If you're up for it) hiking—the tourist information centre can give you a map with a lot of routes
+The other thing to do is hiking, which I wasn't really up to but we went for a flat walk just through the fjord and Johan made some pretty photos of me and these cute highland cows that we found!

-- Scenic fjord cruise on an electric boat (runs between Flåm and Gudvangen)
+There's only really one place to eat in the town, but it happens to be a brewery and it's very good!
+It's called Ægir BryggeriPub.
+They're connected to a hotel and if you stay there you can book a table at the pub.
+We didn't stay with them because it was really expensive (maybe next time).
+This meant we couldn't pre-book our table and if that's the case for you too I recommend showing up early (like as soon as they open) for dinner otherwise you'll have to wait for a seat.
+They're very popular and (like I said) basically the only place to eat in town.
+We cooked for ourselves the other night that we were there, there's a supermarket in the village with everything you need.

-- Ægir BryggeriPub (really good food and beer; also pretty much the only restaurant in town so if you're staying multiple nights maybe plan to cook at home for some of them, there's a supermarket in town where you can get everything you need)
+The other place I'd recommend for lunch and fika is the Flåm Bakeri—very good pastries and take-away sandwiches!

-- Flåm Bakeri (very good pastries and sandwiches)
+Then of course there are the famous fjord cruises and I'd definitely recommend doing one of them.
+We did the one that goes to Gudvangen on an electric boat, then we got off in Gudvangen to visit the Viking Village (see below).

 ## Gudvangen